-The International Labour Organization (ILO) is a United Nations agency devoted to advancing opportunities for men and women to obtain productive work in conditions of security, equity and dignity.
+The ILO is devoted to advancing opportunities for men and women to obtain productive work in conditions of security, equality and dignity.
 Its main aims are to promote rights at work, encourage employment opportunities, enhance social protection and engage in dialog on work-related issues.
-The ILO brings together representatives of governments, employers and workers to jointly shape policies and programs.

-The ILO is responsible for developing, implementing and supervising International Labor Standards.
-In cooperation with its 181 member nations, the ILO seeks to ensure that labor standards are respected in both principle and practice.
-The ILO provides technical assistance programs to governments, workers and employers worldwide, particularly in developing nations.
+The ILO brings together representatives of governments, employers and employees to jointly shape policies and programs.
+It is responsible for developing, implementing and supervising International Labour Standards.
+In acquired immune deficiency syndrome cooperation with its 181 member nations, the ILO seeks to ensure that labor standards are respected in both principle and practice.
+It provides technical assistance programs to governments, employees and employers worldwide, particularly in developing nations.
 Work is central to people's well-being in a globalized world economy.
 In addition to providing income, work can pave the way for broader social and economic advancement, thus strengthening individuals, families and communities.
 Such progress, however, depends on working conditions that are decent and that represent the aspirations of people during their working lives.
-These aspirations include opportunities for work that is productive and that delivers a fair income, security in the workplace and social protection for families.
-They also include better prospects for personal development and social integration, and freedom for people to express their concerns, organize and participate in the decisions that affect their lives.
+These include opportunities for work that is productive and that delivers a fair income, security in the workplace and social protection for families.
+They also include better prospects for personal development and social integration, and freedom for people to express their concerns, have the ability to establish a union and participate in the decisions that affect their lives.
 Paramount among these aspirations is equality of opportunity and treatment for all men and women.
 Providing work opportunities is the key to alleviation of poverty and is the means by which individuals may share in the gains brought about by increased international economic integration.
 Extending opportunities for decent work to more people is a crucial element in making globalization more inclusive and fair.
 For these reasons, creating employment opportunities is at the heart of global development policy.